NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Proposed Algorithm

-For example, ResNets (e.g., ResNet18, ResNet34) have a downsampling layer at the first and following residual blocks have two convolutional layers respectively and ViTs let embedding patches input into following transformer encoder blocks.
-ResNet34 having 16 residual blocks or ViT/B-16 have 12 encoder blocks and depthwise scaling can be implemented by skipping any of these blocks.
-Each block could have different number of the parameters or computing cost that it could be designed for modeling a submodel.
 We can observe that skipping a few blocks in a network still allows it to operate effectively \cite{chang2018multilevel}.
 This observation is in line with the concept of stochastic depth proposed in \cite{huang2016stochasticDepth}, where a subset of blocks is randomly bypassed during training and the all of the blocks are used during testing.

 The step size parameters $s$'s can be viewed as dynamically training how much forward pass should be made at each step.
-They allow each block to adaptively contribute useful representations, and larger step sizes are multiplied to blocks that provide valuable information.
-Referring to Figure \ref{fig:ode_solver} and numerical analysis methods (e.g., Euler method, Runge-Kutta methods \cite{ODEbook}), we can observe that adaptive step sizes, rather than uniformly spaced steps, can effectively reduce numerical errors. {\it Note that DepthFL \cite{kim2023depthfl} is a special case of the proposed depthwise scaling.}\footnote{As a baseline, we implemented DepthFL without auxiliary bottleneck layers and self-distillation and implemented by pruning depthwise non-contiguously for fair comparison and ablation study that provides insights.
-The details are described in the Appendix.}
+They allow each block to adaptively contribute to useful representations, and larger step sizes are multiplied to blocks that provide valuable information.
+Referring to Figure \ref{fig:graph} and numerical analysis methods (e.g., Euler method, Runge-Kutta methods \cite{ODEbook}), adaptive step sizes rather than uniformly spaced steps, can effectively reduce numerical errors. {\it Note that DepthFL \cite{kim2023depthfl} is a special case of the proposed depthwise scaling.
+Unlike our approach, DepthFL uses fixed step sizes set to one and employs distinct classifiers for each submodel.}

-\subsubsection{Widthwise Scaling}
+\subsubsection{\textbf{Widthwise Scaling}}